aike/M2LibraryList/README.md

 So I make a script that generates a comparison chart between the ***Full Factory Library*** and the ***Factory Selection***.

 ## License
-M2LibraryList program is licensed under MIT License.
+M2LibraryList program except generated html file is licensed under MIT License.
 Copyright 2023, aike (@aike1000)